-To handle this error:
+Follow these steps to handle this error:

 - 1. Type dbdict in the Service Manager command line, and press Enter. - 2.
 In the File Name field, type the table name indicated by the error message, and click Search. - 3.
 Click the Keys tab. - 4.
 From the key list, select the key name that is indicated by the error message, and click Edit Field/Key. - 5.
-Click Delete, and click Yes to confirm.

-- 6. Click the Keys tab, and click OK to save the change. - 7.
-Repeat steps 1 through 6 for each key that failed to be removed.
+Click Delete, and click Yes to confirm. - 6.
+Click the Keys tab, and click OK to save the change. - 7.
+Continue to follow steps 1 through step 6 for each key that failed to be removed.